+< Summary >

+Yes: 2 (Nokia, DT)

+No: 6 (CMCC, LG, CATT, Xiaomi, Samsung, OPPO).

+8 companies participate in this discussion and 6 companies answer No. Since there is a majority view of not supporting, the rapporteur would like to propose the following,

+Proposal 13.
+(6/8) A slice is not associated with multiple slice groups.

 As described in Stage-2 Running CR for Slicing(R2-2203069), in the UE, NAS provides the slice group(s) and their priorities to be considered during cell reselection.
 The FFS part is what is the granularity of the slice priority and how the UE is aware of the slice priority.